 What did they assess from that interview with Michael Flynn that day?

-Talk to the other people that love to know because we've already discredited Strzok.
+Talk to the other people that we've already discredited Strzok.

 Then there's only another person left.

-And remember they took they took the email server investigation away from the field offices and put it in a special category that nobody else gets in the in the meantime, and then the exoneration and even taking out the language of gross negligence and taking out language that foreign entities and foreign intelligence services had gotten a hold of this information.
+And then the exoneration and even taking out the language of gross negligence and taking out language that foreign entities and foreign intelligence services had gotten a hold of this information.

-What do you make of of Lisa Page, you know, offering the legal advice specifically in in the case of um not Andrew Weisman, uh what's his name?
+What do you make of Lisa Page offering the legal advice specifically in the case of not Andrew Weissman?

-Well, it's she's she was working for Andrew McCabe.
+Well, it's because she was working for Andrew McCabe.

 Right.

-Andrew McCabe was actually talking to people, colleagues, uh recently saying that he's been approached by the DNC to possibly run for office in Virginia.
+But allegedly, according to some of the sources I spoke with earlier today, and I was stunned when I heard this, Andrew McCabe was actually talking to people, colleagues, recently saying that he's been approached by the DNC to possibly run for office in Virginia.

 So after he's done.

-So I I I I I I tell you this allegedly, I've heard it from very credible sources, but we still have to, you know, follow through and ask those questions.
+So I tell you this, allegedly, I've heard it from very credible sources, but we still have to follow through and ask those questions.

-But if that's the case, what is the level of feeling there that they that they assume that none of this is going to come out, that the investigation's just gonna disappear.
+But if that's the case, what is the level of feeling there that they assume that none of this is going to come out, that the investigation is just going to disappear?

-And uh, and so I think that the investigation by the inspector general is going to be extremely important.
+And so I think that the investigation by the Inspector General is going to be extremely important.

-I think that that is going to reveal pretty much the answers that we need um as far as what the leaks where the leaks have been coming from, how they've been how they've evolved.
+I think that that is going to reveal pretty much the answers that we need as far as what the leaks, where the leaks have been coming from, how they've evolved.

-Uh now I don't know if they're gonna have the answer to the Flynn leak, but it would be very interesting to see if they do.
+Now, I don't know if they're going to have the answer to the Flynn leak, but it would be very interesting to see if they do.

-I gotta ask you about the the research into this uh New York Times reporter and also what might be coming out about Andrew Weisman and potential media contacts he's had.
+I've got to ask you about the research into this New York Times reporter and also what might be coming out about Andrew Weissman and potential media contacts he's had.

-All right, as we can continue with investigative reporter, Fox News contributor Sarah Carter is with us.
+All right, as we continue with Investigative Reporter Fox News contributor Sarah Carter is with us.

-Well, in an apparent uh attempt to track him down, it appears.
+Well, in an apparent attempt to track him down, it appears.

-So it it appears that both of them have a habit of uh really putting people down.
+So it appears that both of them have a habit of really putting people down.

-I mean, if you go through the text messages that were released, it appears that both uh Paige and Strzok had a habit of just uh badmouthing people in their text messages to each other.
+I mean, if you go through the text messages that were released, it appears that both Paige and Strzzok had a habit of just badmouthing people in their text messages to each other.

-It just seemed like everybody they talked about, they were they were uh definitely uh throwing shots at.
+It just seemed like everybody they talked about, they were definitely throwing shots at.

-So it it it uh it's interesting because if you think about the FBI and you think like she's tracking them down, and in one point in the text messages, he warns Paige, you know, don't don't use your you know, your office phone because it could be you could be tagged.
+So it's interesting because if you think about the FBI and you think like she's tracking them down, and in one point in the text messages, he warns Paige, you know, don't use your office phone because you could be tagged lately.

 And she's like, oops, I already did that.